levik85/chemsh-mahti/README.md

   ** copy supplied `make.sys` to `$AIMSROOT/src`
-  ** go to $AIMSROOT and issue `make -j libaims.scalapack.mpi` ** this will build the target `$AIMSROOT/lib/libaims.$AIMS_VN.scalapack.mpi.so` _**alternatively you can ask me for a recent .so file**_
+  ** go to $AIMSROOT and issue `make -j libaims.scalapack.mpi` ** this will build the target `$AIMSROOT/lib/libaims.$AIMS_VN.scalapack.mpi.so` ** _**alternatively**_ (assuming all licensing issues are in order) you can ask me for a recent .so file

 ## STEP 2: Edit files

-  * In `$CHSHROOT/setup` search for `-O` and add `type=int,` to the argument list on the succeeeding lines (e.g. line 163) -- on line 772 (or 773 after the above edit) replace 'make' with 'make VERBOSE=1'
+  * In `$CHSHROOT/setup` search for `-O` and add `type=int,` to the argument list on the succeeeding lines (e.g. line 163) ** on line 772 (or 773 after the above edit) replace 'make' with 'make VERBOSE=1'

-   This will allow you to identify whether you miss any occurences of lapack in the following step
+   *This will allow you to identify whether you miss any occurences of lapack in the following step*

    * In `$CHSHROOT/chemsh/` and all its subdirectories search through the `CMakeLists.txt` files and whereever you find `target_link_libraries(arg1 arg2 ...)` where any of the arguments is `lapack`, change it to `openblas`